This post may contain affiliate links. Read the full disclosure here.

 Don’t completely drain the sauerkraut before adding it.
 Leaving about 1/4 of a cup and adding it to the slow cooker adds another layer of flavor.

-Above you’ll find step by step photos of what you’re layers should look like.
+Above you’ll find step-by-step photos of what your layers should look like.

 - Cabbage